christianwaldmann/custom-keyboard/README.md

 # custom-keyboard

-Resources to build a Ferris Sweep keyboard and customize it a bit
+Resources to build a Ferris Sweep keyboard and customize it

 ![Assembled Ferris Sweep keyboard](ferris_sweep.jpg)